Shia Islam in Saudi Arabia: In Medina

-Shiite pilgrims go to Jannat al Baqi mainly to visit the grave of Fatimah and Ahl al-Bayt who are buried in the cemetery of Jannat al-Baqi' but no visit of other Sahabah in Islam due to animosity towards them.
-Shiites, some Sunnis, and Dawoodi Bohra Ismailis usually pray near graves of Ahl al-Bayt but in traditional Sunni belief this act is considered as shirk (polytheism or idolatry), as they do not allow practices like praying near or to graves of Ahl al-Bayt in Jannat al Baqi.
+Shiite pilgrims go to Jannat al Baqi mainly to visit the grave of Fatimah and the Ahl al-Bayt who are buried in the cemetery of Jannat al-Baqi', but do not visit memorial sites of other Sahabah (companions of Muhammad) due to animosity towards them.
+Shiites, some Sunnis, and Dawoodi Bohra Ismailis usually pray near graves of the Ahl al-Bayt, but in Salafi belief this act is considered as shirk (polytheism or idolatry).

 Late 2011, an Australian man was charged for not following the law and involved with blasphemy and sentenced to 500 lashes and 2 years in jail; the latter sentence was later reduced.
 Also late 2011, a prominent Shiite Canadian cleric, Usama al-Attar, was arrested for unknown reasons but possibly because of his criticism of the kingdom's response to uprisings in Yemen and Bahrain.
 He was released on the same day, declaring the arrest entirely unprovoked.